arungudelli/python.shiksha/content/en/tips/check-file-without-exception.md

 ## Check if a file is empty or not

-Sometimes we may come across *usecases* where our provided contains a file which is empty.
+Sometimes we may come across use cases where our provided contains a file which is empty.

 For such situations, we need to ensure that file is not empty and is not corrupted.